 Highly pathogenic avian influenza (HPAI) H5N1 virus strains have infected poultry or wild birds in more than 50 countries since 2003.
 Sixteen countries have reported detection of cases of human HPAI H5N1 virus infection since 2003.
 Between 2003 and 2018, 860 cases were reported, with 454 deaths (a case fatality rate of 53%).

+In 2019, only one human case was reported to the World Health Organization.
+In October 2020, the Lao People’s Democratic Republic reported a case of human infection in a one-year-old female.
 Most human HPAI H5N1 cases have been among previously healthy children and young adults.
 The median age of patients is approximately 20 years, with an age range for all patients from under 1 year to 81 years.
 The ratio of male to female cases is about equal; however, there is a higher case-fatality proportion in females, which may be due to many different epidemiological factors, such as delay in accessing healthcare, case age, and physician testing patterns.
 From 2003 to 2010, patients under 20 years of age had a significantly lower risk of dying than those aged over 20 years (case-fatality proportions: 52% vs. 66%).
 Mortality is associated with delayed recognition of disease and hospitalisation after symptom onset.
 One study reported that the presence of rhinorrhoea appeared to indicate a better prognosis for children with HPAI H5N1.

 Use of this content is subject to our disclaimer